Admission

 An application to the School of Art requires forethought and planning.
 It is important to read all of the application instructions carefully.
 Following these instructions will ensure that your application is viewed to best advantage.

-Application materials The following materials are required for consideration of your application for admission.
+Application Materials The following materials are required for consideration of your application for admission.

 Applicants to the Painting/Printmaking program should make reference in their statement to the “representative work” in the portfolio; this is not critical for the other programs.

-5. Transcripts of academic record for the bachelor’s degree and/or professional art schools attended: Student/unofficial copies may be uploaded to the application for the preliminary jury.
+5. Transcripts of academic record for the bachelor’s degree and/or professional art schools attended.
+Student/unofficial copies may be uploaded to the application for the preliminary jury.
 Official transcripts will only be required for applicants invited to interview.

-Part-time students No programs are offered for transfer, special, or part-time students.
+Part-Time Students No programs are offered for transfer, special, or part-time students.

 Graphic Design Portfolio Requirements

-In addition to a portfolio, all graphic design applicants should upload a résumé or CV, which will be reviewed for content as well as form of the typography; the résumé may not be longer than two pages.
+Résumé In addition to a portfolio, all graphic design applicants should upload a résumé or CV, which will be reviewed for content as well as form of the typography; the résumé may not be longer than two pages.

 Painting/Printmaking Portfolio Requirements